adap/flower/examples/pytorch-federated-variational-autoencoder/README.md

 framework: [torch, torchvision]
 ---

-# Federated Variational Autoencoder with Pytorch and Flower
+# Federated Variational Autoencoder with PyTorch and Flower

 This example demonstrates how a variational autoencoder (VAE) can be trained in a federated way using the Flower framework.